jasonm23/onlisp-markdown/onlisp.md

 ---

-As well as greater orthogonality, the ! operator brings a couple of other bene- ﬁts.
-It makes programs clearer, because we can see immediately that (! #’foo) is the destructive equivalent of foo.
-Also, it gives destructive operations a dis- tinct, recognizable form in source code, which is good because they should receive special attention when we are searching for a bug.
+As well as greater orthogonality, the `!` operator brings a couple of other beneﬁts.
+It makes programs clearer, because we can see immediately that `(! #’foo)` is the destructive equivalent of foo.
+Also, it gives destructive operations a distinct, recognizable form in source code, which is good because they should receive special attention when we are searching for a bug.

-Since the relation between a function and its destructive counterpart will usually be known before runtime, it would be most efﬁcient to deﬁne ! as a macro, or even provide a read macro for it.
+Since the relation between a function and its destructive counterpart will usually be known before runtime, it would be most efﬁcient to deﬁne `!` as a macro, or even provide a read macro for it.

 ## 5.3 Memoizing